AdobeDocs/express-add-ons-docs/src/pages/samples.md

 - CSS
 - Webpack

-**APIs Leveraged:**<br/>
+**Features Leveraged:**<br/>

-- [OAuth API's](../../references/index.md#authorize-using-oauth-20) to authorize the user with the Dropbox service.
+- [OAuth API's](./references/addonsdk/app-oauth/) to authorize the user with the Dropbox service.
-- [Import API](../../references/index.md#import) to add images from the add-on to the document.
+- [Import Content](./references/addonsdk/app-document) to add images from the add-on to the document.
-- [Drag and Drop APIs](../../references/index.md#drag-and-drop) to support dragging and dropping images to the document.
+- [Drag and Drop](./references/addonsdk/addonsdk-app/#enabledragtodocument) to support dragging and dropping images to the document.
-- [Client Storage API](.../../references/index.md#client-storage) to store the access_token in the IndexedDB store of the browser and reusing the same for the requests made to the Dropbox APIs.
+- [Client Storage](./references/addonsdk/instance-clientStorage/) to store the access_token in the IndexedDB store of the browser and reusing the same for the requests made to the Dropbox APIs.

 ## [use-client-storage](https://github.com/AdobeDocs/express-add-on-samples/tree/main/samples/use-client-storage)